The Free Starship

 | High/fast | 0.005 | 5.0 | 63 | 250,000 |

 At kPa the structural loads are severe for a km-scale vehicle under repeated cycles.
-Operating at lower density (0.02–0.05 kg/m³) and higher velocity reduces to 60–100 kPa — within the envelope of high- hypersonic flight regimes, but punishing for repeated cycles at kilometre scale — at the cost of lower instantaneous throughput.
-This is why the design trades where on the (, ) curve you operate: the remaining freedom is narrow, bounded above by structural limits and below by throughput requirements.[27]
+Operating at lower density (0.02–0.05 kg/m³) and higher velocity reduces to 60–100 kPa.
+That is within the envelope of high- hypersonic flight regimes, still punishing for repeated cycles at kilometre scale, and it costs instantaneous throughput.
+This is why the design trades where on the (, ) curve it operates: the remaining freedom is narrow, bounded above by structural limits and below by throughput requirements.[20]

 Capture fraction and deuterium yield.
 The intake does not process all incoming flow.
 Define as the fraction of gross flow actually captured into the processing train, and as the net deuterium separation efficiency.
 The deuterium mass fraction of the hydrogen stream is ~ (from D/H , doubled for the mass ratio).
 Deuterium output per day:

-Saturn is the first practical refueling stop.
-Its escape velocity is substantially lower than Jupiter’s, its radiation environment far milder, and repeated sortie cycles therefore cost less energy per kilogram of propellant recovered.[27]
+Saturn is the first practical refuelling stop.
+Its escape velocity is lower than Jupiter’s and its radiation environment far milder.
+Repeated sortie cycles cost less energy per kilogram of propellant recovered.[20]

 E. Thermal Management